yacinebbt/433-fixed-code-hacking/README.md

 so we can try intercepting the key while its jammed for some secondes (as long as takes till we get at least two or three signals)

+PS: Gmail remote access (Activate Less Secure App Access in your gmail account) otherwise the code may not work => (security risks)!
+Read more about that, otherwise use a temporary account.

 here is the youtube video demonstrating how this works !!!